Precision-Agriculture/scarecro/configs/carriers/carrier_configuration.md

 receive() - a function that takes in the address(es) names, duration, and is able to recieve the message(s) and package it before placing into the message table

+A specific carrier source code definition should include:

+* What durations, if any, a send/receive function is defined with

+* Which arguments are necessary and which are optional in the config.
+Optional defaults if necessary.
+Kinds of values the arguments can take

+* what form of message the carrier passes to the handler